 ATM withdrawal fees vary dramatically depending on your bank, account type, and whether the ATM is in-network or out-of-network.
-This 2026 guide compares the ATM fees charged by major U.S. banks—plus the surcharges you’ll face when using machines outside your bank’s network.
+This guide compares the ATM fees charged by major U.S. banks—plus the surcharges you may face when using machines outside your bank’s network.

 If you haven’t seen how ATM routing affects fees behind the scenes, read: How ATM Networks Route Transactions.